gandazhi/PaperPlane/README.md

 **The project is under refactoring, if you wanna download the source code of version v3.2.0, please see the [release](https://github.com/TonnyL/PaperPlane/releases).**

 ## Introduction

-Paper Plane is a reading app based on Android platform which contains articles from Zhihu Daily, Guokr Handpick and Douban Moment.
+Paper Plane is an Android reading app containing articles from [Zhihu Daily](https://daily.zhihu.com/), [Guokr Handpick](http://www.guokr.com/mobile/) and [Douban Moment](https://moment.douban.com/app/).
+The project is built on [MVP architecture](https://github.com/googlesamples/android-architecture/tree/todo-mvp/) and design with [Material Design](https://material.io/) style.

-API of ZhiHuDaily comes from repository [ZhihuDailyPurify](https://github.com/izzyleung/ZhihuDailyPurify)'s [wiki](https://github.com/izzyleung/ZhihuDailyPurify/wiki/%E7%9F%A5%E4%B9%8E%E6%97%A5%E6%8A%A5-API-%E5%88%86%E6%9E%90).

-The architecture of this project is [Google Android Architecture Blueprints [beta]](https://github.com/googlesamples/android-architecture)'s todo-mvp.

 ## Screenshots
 ![screenshot](./art/screenshot.png)

-## Open the project in Android Studio
+## Build
 To open this project in Android Studio, begin by checking out of the branches, and then open the `PaperPlane/` dictionary in Android Studio.
 The following series of steps illustrate how to open the `PaperPlane` branch.

 Clone the repository: